IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-This is a wrong syntax for a string in Julia
+The following example is using a wrong syntax for a string in Julia:
 ```python
 'This is a wrong string'
 ```